top of page

 How is IBS treated?

 While we cannot provide you with personalized guidance for treatment, there are effective, FDA-approved drugs and therapies available.
-We encourage you to bring your ibs-smart results to your healthcare provider to discuss your treatment options.
+We encourage you to bring your IBS-Smart results to your healthcare provider to discuss your treatment options.

 The ACG Guidelines for the Management of IBS recommend various treatments and therapies for global IBS symptoms.
 Some therapies include, the low FODMAP diet, peppermint oil, an antibiotic called Rifaximin, and soluble fiber, among others.